zsoftly/ztiaws/CONTRIBUTING.md

 1. Update REGIONS.md with new region details (if adding regions)
 2. Update tests to cover new functionality
+3. Update documentation if needed
-3. Ensure all CI checks pass:
+4. Ensure all CI checks pass:
    - **Quick tests** run automatically on all PRs
    - **Security scans** run on PRs to main branch
    - **Builds** are triggered only for releases
-4. Update documentation if needed
-5. Ensure all tests pass
-6. Update documentation if needed

 ## Code Style